karlkyck/humansreadcode/_posts/2017-05-22-value-types-java-8.md

 }
 ```

-Now we refactor our InvoiceItem class to use our new Value Types:
+Now we refactor our `InvoiceItem` class to use our new value types:

 ```java
 public class InvoiceItem {